MartinEesmaa/HAHCF/README.md

 # Disclaimer

-This project of the game is a fan-made, non-commercial tribute to "Hey Arnold!" and is not affiliated with or endorsed by Craig Bartlett, Nickelodeon, or any other rights holders.
+This project of the game is a fan-made, non-commercial tribute to "Hey Arnold!" and is not affiliated with or endorsed by Craig Bartlett, Nickelodeon, Viacom, Paramount or any other rights holders.

 All original characters, music, art, videos and trademarks belong to their respective owners.
 This source code is released under the MIT License, but use of copyrighted material is subject to the rights holders' terms.